codeigniter4/CodeIgniter4/user_guide_src/source/helpers/filesystem_helper.rst

     .. literalinclude:: filesystem_helper/008.php

-    If the second parameter is set to true, any directories contained within the supplied root path will be deleted as well.
+    If the second parameter is set to ``true``, any directories contained within the supplied root path will be deleted as well.

     Example: